 Home to the largest man-made lake in North Carolina, Lake Norman State Park is the perfect place to spend an active Saturday afternoon or a weekend camping.
 The state park boasts a thirty-mile single trail for mountain bikers and plenty of off-trail fishing spots.

-Lake Norman State Park offers outdoor adventurers some of the best things to do in Charlotte, NC.
+Lake Norman State Park offers outdoor adventurers some of the most exciting things to do in Charlotte, NC.
 Don’t miss a chance to rent paddle boards, canoes, and paddleboats to get out onto the water and enjoy the day.

 If you choose to stay the night, make sure to attend their stargazing event.
 Under the dark sky, let the park rangers help you identify the constellations and stars.

 Daniel Stowe Botanical Garden

 Spread out on 380 acres along Lake Wylie, Daniel Stowe Botanical Garden beckons you out of the city and into nature.
 The park is home to nine historic gardens within a 110-acre radius.
 The gardens will leave you and your family with plenty of memories and a new love for nature.

 At Daniel Stowe Botanical Garden, you’ll be able to enjoy walking trails and sparkling fountains at all times during the year.
 You’ll see flowers blooming in spring, a beautiful light display at Christmas time—and even a Chinese Lantern Festival.

 Historic Rosedale Plantation

 Located less than four miles from Uptown Charlotte, Historic Rosedale Plantation is one of the must-sees in the Queen City.
 Built in 1815 and restored in 1993, this North Carolina historic home and gardens sit upon the grounds of the 911-acre former plantation.

 There are a variety of tours to take you through life at this Antebellum plantation home, including a haunted tour.
 The house now hosts a museum that runs through the history of the Historic Rosedale Plantation and its owners.